- Oops!Something went wrong.Please try again later.

 With that in mind, it's worth seeing if the company's underlying fundamentals have been the driver of long term performance, or if there are some discrepancies.

-We know that Ituran Location and Control has improved its bottom line lately, but is it going to grow revenue?
-Check if analysts think Ituran Location and Control will grow revenue in the future.
+We know that Ituran Location and Control has improved its bottom line lately, but what does the future have in store?
+So it makes a lot of sense to check out what analysts think Ituran Location and Control will earn in the future (free profit forecasts).

 What About Dividends?

 As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
 Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
 It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
 In the case of Ituran Location and Control, it has a TSR of -24% for the last 3 years.
 That exceeds its share price return that we previously mentioned.
 The dividends paid by the company have thusly boosted the total shareholder return.

 It's nice to see that Ituran Location and Control shareholders have received a total shareholder return of 26% over the last year.
 Of course, that includes the dividend.
 There's no doubt those recent returns are much better than the TSR loss of 0.8% per year over five years.
 We generally put more weight on the long term performance over the short term, but the recent improvement could hint at a (positive) inflection point within the business.
 I find it very interesting to look at share price over the long term as a proxy for business performance.
 But to truly gain insight, we need to consider other information, too.
 To that end, you should be aware of the 2 warning signs we've spotted with Ituran Location and Control .